julik/idempo/README.md

     $ gem install idempo

+## More advanced use cases

+Check out the files in the `examples/` directory to see a few customisations you can do.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.